 However, we do ask the following of all general community members working in the ticket database:

-Please don’t reverse a decision without posting a message to django-developers to find consensus.
+Please don’t reverse a decision without posting a message to the Django Forum or django-developers to find consensus.

-If you’re unsure if you should be making a change, don’t make the change but instead leave a comment with your concerns on the ticket, or post a message to django-developers.
+If you’re unsure if you should be making a change, don’t make the change but instead leave a comment with your concerns on the ticket, or post a message to the Django Forum or django-developers.
 It’s okay to be unsure, but your input is still valuable.

 A regression is a bug that’s present in some newer version of Django but not in an older one.
 An extremely helpful piece of information is the commit that introduced the regression.
 Knowing the commit that caused the change in behavior helps identify if the change was intentional or if it was an inadvertent side-effect.
 Here’s how you can determine this.